-Rhode Island Fire & Burn Injuries Lawyer
+Rhode Island Fire and Burn Injury Lawyers

 The law offices of Mandell, Boisclair & Mandell, Ltd are nationally recognized for our representation of catastrophically injured individuals and their families as a result of the Rhode Island Station Nightclub Fire.
 Our experience in these matters dates back to 2003 and has resulted in obtaining millions of dollars in verdicts and settlements for the injured parties and their families.